rieckpil/progmot/content/post/writing-a-book-remotely.md

 It's a side project, enjoy the experience, learn as much as you can.
 It's your spare time.
 If it feels like a job, don't do it.

-Don't expect to become rich by writing a book but use this opportunity to establish a brand in your niche or use it as a form of basic credibility.
-I'm pretty sure that co-authoring a eBook weighs more than any basic certification for a topic.
+Don't expect to become rich by writing a book but use this opportunity to establish a brand in your niche or use it as a form of credibility.
+I'm pretty sure that co-authoring an eBook weighs more than any basic certification for a topic.

 ## About the eBook Authors 🙋‍♂️